Hys-01/YT-Autoplay-Off/README.md

     BRAVE
 ```
 Existing issues:
-Setup required when opening a playlist in a NEW TAB: initial state of switch may be incorrect.
-Toggle once/twice to fix.
+Setup required when opening a NEW PLAYLIST.
+Refresh page ONCE for extension to begin working.

 credits:
 canAutoAdvance_ element of youtube